I-am-Sm1l3/PDF2IMG/README.md

 ## Overview

-This project is a simple Python script that extracts each page of a PDF document and saves it as an individual PNG image.
+This is a simple Python script that extracts each page of a PDF document and saves it as an individual PNG image.
 It uses the **PyMuPDF** library (imported as `fitz`) for handling PDF files.

 ## Features